-Tile is virtually maintenance-free which adds to its appeal for many homeowners since it's a no-hassle solution to flooring needs.
+Tile is virtually maintenance-free which adds to its appeal for many homeowners as a no-hassle solution to flooring needs.
 However, there are some things you still need to keep in mind when caring for your tile in order to keep it shining and spotless.

 Tile Do's and Don'ts